 ● Wrote and maintained editorial style guide

-● Edited trade paperback books about the environment and politics, including The
+● Edited trade paperback books about protecting the environment and women's empowerment

 Aimed at advising and amusing girls age 12 and up, this collection includes quotations from 500 famous women, including suffragists, pioneers, politicians, moms, musicians, athletes, and actors.
 The quotes are grouped by categories, such as friendship, confidence, and creativity.

 With quotes, suggestions, poems, and advice from celebrities, such as Beyonce Knowles and Amelia Earhart, provides young girls with encouragement and inspiration for achieving success in any career they wish to pursue.
 Original.